A FEW OF THE MOST OFTEN ASKED QUESTIONS

 Q. Can I buy an airplane already built, or do you have someone who builds them?

-A. All parts which would be difficult for the average builder to make, such as retract mechanism, engine mount, landing gear struts, cowlings, canopy, etc., are available prefab.
+A. All parts which would be difficult for the average builder to make, such as manual or electric nose retract mechanism, engine mount, landing gear struts, cowlings, canopy, etc., are available prefab.

 Q. Can the wings be removed so I can trailer the airplane?

-A. Yes, the wings and canard are designed to be removable, however, the fuselage center-section is still 11 ft. wide with wings removed, so it is not practical to routinely trailer it to and from the airport.
+A. Yes, the wings and canard are designed to be removable, however, the fuselage center-section is still 11 ft. wide with wings removed, and so one gear will need to be tilted up reduce its road cross section so it is not practical to routinely trailer it to and from the airport.

 Q. Can I equip the Mark IV for IFR?